crate/cloud-reference/docs/glossary.rst

 A region in the sense used for CrateDB Cloud is a set of data centers (servers) grouped together on a geographic basis so as to not exceed a certain latency.
-CrateDB Cloud currently has three regions by default, but also offers the option to define custom regions.
+CrateDB Cloud currently has four regions by default, but also offers the option to define custom regions.